JornyWan/jornywan.github.io/_pages/about.md

 I have a strong interest in applying AI within the realm of biomedicine.
 My research interests revolve around the application of Machine Learning and Deep Learning techniques, particularly in the domains of CV and NLP.

-I am now a research assistant in HuLab at [HuLab](https://www.nursing.emory.edu/initiatives/center-for-data-science) at [Emory](), still research on biomedical engineer area supervised by [Cheng Ding](https://www.nursing.emory.edu/initiatives/center-for-data-science) and Professor [Xiao Hu].
+I am now a research assistant in HuLab at [HuLab](https://www.nursing.emory.edu/initiatives/center-for-data-science) at [Emory](), still research on biomedical engineer area supervised by [Cheng Ding](https://www.nursing.emory.edu/initiatives/center-for-data-science) and Professor [Xiao Hu](https://www.nursing.emory.edu/faculty-staff/xiao-hu).

 I am enthusiastic about further exploring these areas and enhancing my expertise.
 Thank you for taking the time to learn about me!
 If you're interested in connecting, please feel free to contact me at **c.wan@gatech.edu**.